roderickjackson-bradley/socket_io_app/work/w08/d1/03-intro-to-django-models/intro-to-django-models.md

 Any time you want to perform query operations on a **Model** to retrieve _model objects_ (rows) from a database table, it is done via a **Manager** object.

-By default, Django adds a Manager to every Model class - this is the **objects** attribute attached to `Cat` above.
+By default, Django adds a Manager to every Model class - this is the `objects` attribute attached to `Cat` above.

-Advanced Django programmers can modify and add custom Managers if they want, however, the default Manager is quite capable as you will see.

 ##### **The `<QuerySet>`**

+The `<QuerySet []>` returned represents a database query that can be refined by chaining additional methods to it.

-The `<QuerySet []>` returned is a `list`-like object that represents a collection of objects (rows) from the database.
+Ultimately though, when the app needs the data, for example, to iterate over cats, the query will be sent to the database and the result is a `list`-like object that represents a collection of model instances (rows) from the database.

 Besides `Cat.objects.all()`, let's see some of the other common ORM operations...